flowdev/comb/error_handling.md

 (if its position is behind the error).
 A `NoWayBack` parser at the exact error position isn't of help for that particular error.
+Finally, the `NoWayBack` parser is used to prevent the `FirstSuccessful` parser from trying other sub-parsers even in case of an error.

 So please use the `NoWayBack` parser as much as reasonable for your grammar!
-It also makes the parser perform better because it keeps the backtracking to a minimum.
+As it keeps the backtracking to a minimum, it also makes the parser perform better.

 The following sections define the modes and their relationships in detail.